felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 If your restaurant is closed on a specific day, click **Close the day**.
 To quickly copy opening hours to all the following days on the list, click **Copy to bottom**.

-### Customer Notes

-Select if you want to enable customer notes for individual products in Uber Eats.
-If you enable this option, make sure that your connected EPOS supports product level customer notes.

 ---

-**IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, push your catalog to Uber Eats.
+**IMPORTANT NOTE:** To apply the updated opening hours, push your catalog to Uber Eats.
 For more details, see [Push the Catalog](/apps/uber-eats/push-catalog).

 ---

+### Customer Notes

+Customer notes for individual products can be activated by contacting Uber Eats support.
+This integration feature is supported, but it cannot be activated by HubRise.

+If you enable customer notes, make sure that your connected EPOS supports product level customer notes.

 ## Inventory